Special routes of U.S. Route 301: Alcolu connector route 2

 U.S. Route 301 Connector (US 301 Conn.) is a 2.470 mi connector route of US 301 that connects US 301 just southeast of Alcolu with US 521 in the far northwestern part of the community.
 Besides its termini, the only other major intersection is one with the northern terminus of another US 301 Conn.
 (Main Street).
 It is part of Trinity Church Road, Spigner Road, and Main Street, the latter of which it shares with the other connector route.
 It is an unsigned highway.

 Florence truck route

 Rocky Mount business loop

 U.S. Route 301 Business was established in 1960 as a renumbering of US 301A through downtown Rocky Mount, via Church Street and briefly on Tarboro Road.

 Halifax business loop

-U.S. Route 301 Business was established in 1960 as a renumbering of US 301A through downtown Halifax, via King and David Streets.
+U.S. Route 301 Business was established in 1960 as a renumbering of US 301A through downtown Halifax, via King and Saint David Streets.